r-rakshitha/deep_learning/chapter_convolutional-neural-networks/why-conv.md

 we get sample-efficient models that generalize well to unseen data.
-But of course, if those biases do not agree with reality, e.g., if images turned out not to be translation invariant, our models might struggle even to fit our training data.
+But of course, if those biases do not agree with reality, e.g., if images turned out not to be translation equivariant or invariant, our models might struggle even to fit our training data.

 This dramatic reduction in parameters brings us to our last desideratum,